Kenaxion/USA-site/README.md

 That means, no politics, no opinions, no religion, just the United States of America in all its splendor.

-The site utilizes HTML for the basic framework, CSS for hover effects, fade in & outs, dropdown menus, and several other design assets, JavaScript for the slightly more indepth animation aspects and using JSON for the state database.
+The site utilizes HTML for the basic framework, CSS for hover effects, fade in & outs, dropdown menus, the state flag changes, and several other design assets, JavaScript for the slightly more indepth animation aspects, and using JSON for the state database.

 ![Screenshot (107)](https://user-images.githubusercontent.com/67118137/121821700-8a118080-cc68-11eb-904d-8e339ef86dc5.png)